2020 Cook County, Illinois, elections: General election

+Martinez's 73.03% share of the vote was the most that any candidate had received for this office since the 2004.
+Bellar's 26.97% vote share was the worst performance by a major party (Democratic or Republican) nominee since that same election.

 State's Attorney

 Incumbent Cook County state's attorney Kim Foxx won reelection to a second term.

 Foxx defeated three opponents in the Democratic primary and Republican Pat O'Brien in the general election.

 Only Democrats have held this office ever since Richard A. Devine unseated Republican Jack O'Malley in 1996.

 Primaries

 Democratic

 Incumbent Kim Foxx faced three opponents in the, two former Assistant State's Attorneys, Bill Conway and Donna More, and former Chicago alderman Bob Fioretti.

 The money spent in the Democratic primary made this the most expensive State's Attorney election in Cook County to date.
 Conway raised $11.9 million in campaign funds, most of which was from his father William E. Conway's cumulative donations of $10.5 million.
 Foxx raised $2.8 million, and her biggest donors include Fred Eychaner and the political action committee of SEIU Illinois.
 More raised $406,000 and Fioretti raised $20,000.